bryaneaton/bryaneaton/README.md

 - 🌱 I’m currently working with Kotlin and Go programming languages, as well as C# and python for work.

 - 📫 How to contact me :
-  - my discord : szymonschabiak
+  - my email: bryaneaton AT protonmail dot com

 <h1 align="center">My tech stack</h2>